-The trading volumes in our Common Stock are low compared to the number of shares that may be sold by the selling shareholders.
-Sales of substantial amounts of Common Stock into the public market by the selling shareholders or by our other shareholders could adversely affect the market price for our Common Stock.
+The trading volumes in our Common Stock on the Nasdaq Capital Market are highly variable.
+At any given time, there may be only a limited market for any shares of Common Stock that you purchase.
+Sales of substantial amounts of Common Stock into the public market at the same time could adversely affect the market price of our Common Stock.